learnk8s/learnk8s.io/src/terraformAks/content.md

 So if you run your code twice, it will create a single load balancer and not two.

-While technically promising, it's also the a new technology.
+While technically promising, it's also a new technology.

-Pulumi was released at the beginning of 2018 and some of the features are not as polished as in Terraform or Azure Resource Manager templates.
+Pulumi was released at the beginning of 2018, and some of the features are not as polished as in Terraform or Azure Resource Manager templates.

-> As an example, you are force to connect to the Pulumi servers to store the state of your infrastructure.
+> As an example, you are forced to connect to the Pulumi servers to store the state of your infrastructure.
 But there're efforts to [make it work with Azure blob storage and Amazon S3](https://github.com/pulumi/pulumi/pull/2455).

 Creating an Azure load balancer in Pulumi using Typescript looks like this: